-Intakes of Reports Of Prohibited Conduct, Which Includes Sexual Assault, Dating And Domestic Violence, And Stalking
+Intakes of Reports of Prohibited Conduct, which Includes Sexual Assault, Dating and Domestic Violence, and Stalking

 Once a relevant report is received by the Title IX Coordinator, the Title IX Coordinator shall review the report to determine the appropriate next steps.
-After receiving a report of conduct that, if true, would constitute a violation of the College's Policy and Procedure on Discrimination, Harassment, and Title IX Sexual Harassment, the Title IX Coordinator will contact the Complainant, request to meet with Complainant to discuss the resources, rights, and options available and provide a copy of the College policy which:
+After receiving a report of conduct that, if true, would constitute a violation of the College's Policy and Procedure on Discrimination, Harassment, and Title IX Sexual Harassment, the Title IX Coordinator will contact the Complainant, request to meet with Complainant to discuss the resources, rights, and options available and provide a copy the College's VAWA brochure and of the College policy which does the following in writing:

-- Explains the availability of Supportive Measures; - Explains that Supportive Measures are available with or without filing a Formal Complaint with Davis & Elkins College or law enforcement; - Informs the Complainant that even if they decide not to file a Formal Complaint, the Title IX Coordinator may do so by signing a Formal Complaint; - Explains that they have the option to seek Supportive Measures regardless of whether they choose to participate in a Davis & Elkins College related proceeding or investigation; - Explains the option to seek medical treatment and information on preserving potentially key forensic and other evidence; - Explains the process for filing a Formal Complaint of Prohibited Conduct, including Title IX Sexual Harassment; - o Includes Davis & Elkins College's procedural options for Formal and Informal Resolutions; - Explains the Complainant's right to and advisor of their choosing; and, - Includes Davis & Elkins College's prohibition of Retaliation against the Complainant, Respondent, the witnesses, reporting parties, and that Davis & Elkins College will take prompt action when Retaliation is reported.
+- Explains the availability of Supportive Measure. - Explains that Supportive Measures are available with or without filing a Formal Complaint with Davis & Elkins College or law enforcement. - o Informs the Complainant that even if they decide not to file a Formal Complaint, the Title IX Coordinator may do so by signing a Formal Complaint. - Explains that they have the option to seek Supportive Measures regardless of whether they choose to participate in a Davis & Elkins College related proceeding or investigation. - Explains the option to seek medical treatment and information on preserving potentially key forensic and other evidence. - Explains the process for filing a Formal Complaint of Prohibited Conduct, including Title IX Sexual Harassment. - o Includes Davis & Elkins College's procedural options for Formal and Informal Resolutions; - Explains the Complainant's right to and advisor of their choosing. - o Explains the rights and options of the Complainant. - o Includes Davis & Elkins College's prohibition of Retaliation against the Complainant, Respondent, the witnesses, reporting parties, and that Davis & Elkins College will take prompt action when Retaliation is reported.